ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW AUGUST 25 2016

+Convolution with integer matrices is now possible.

+Also added  a faster rcvFastConvolve working on separate image channel or grayscaled images.

 ### NEW AUGUST 24 2016

 Back from summer break with a lot of new samples and functions!